aidanwhiteley/books/README.md

 * new from 2025 - there is now a "built in" front end implementation using [HTMX](https://htmx.org/).
 The earlier JSON data APIs are still retained meaning that the alternative React / Typescript front end implementation still works.

 ### Live application
-This project runs live under Docker Compose using the HTMX front end at https://cloudybookclub.com/ and with a React / Typescript [client application](https://github.com/aidanwhiteley/books-react) available at https://react-typescript.cloudybookclub.com/
+This project runs live under Docker Compose using the HTMX front end at https://cloudybookclub.com/ and with an alternate React / Typescript [client application](https://github.com/aidanwhiteley/books-react) front end available at https://spa.cloudybookclub.com/

 ![The Cloudy Book Club](../media/screengrab.jpg?raw=true)

+## Quick Start (on Windows)
+* Install Java JDK 21
+* Clone the project
+* From the root of teh project, type `mvnw.cmd spring-boot:run`
+* Point a browser at http://localhost:8080/

 ### Running in development
 The checked in default Spring profile is "mongo-java-server-no-auth".
 This uses an in memory fake Mongo instance - [mongo-java-server](https://github.com/bwaldvogel/mongo-java-server) - so there is no need to run MongoDb locally.
 It also auto logs you on with a dummy admin user so there is no need to set up OAuth config to explore the application.
 So you should be able to just check out the code and run and test the application for development purposes with no other dependencies.
-Try
-`mvnw.cmd spring-boot:run`
-and then point a browser at http://localhost:8080/

 To develop Mongo related code you should switch to the "dev" profile which does expect to be able to connect to a real MongoDb instance.